aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Radio broadcast stations:

-AM 9, FM 5 (plus 15 repeater stations), shortwave 2 (plus a third station held in standby status) (2001)
+AM 9, FM 5 (plus 15 repeater stations), shortwave 2 (plus one shortwave station on standby) (2001)

 Radios: